slewsys/emacs-cli-front-end/FAQ.md

 solution.

 ## Q: `Waiting for Emacs...` and then nothing happens?
-A: If logged in via multiple virtual terminals, then the file may be opened in the first terminal from which __em__ was invoked.
+A: If logged in via multiple virtual/pseudo terminals, then the file may be opened in the first terminal from which __em__ was invoked.
 To be able to edit in each virtual terminal separately, invoke __em__ with the `emacsclient(1)` option `-s` and an option argument uniquely